-- Traditionally cell carriers prepare for intense foot-traffic events by deploying Cells-on-Wheels (COWs) to extend cellular data coverage.
+- Traditionally cell carriers prepare for intense foot-traffic events by deploying Network on Wheels (NOWs) to extend cellular data coverage.

 - A DAS project the scale of the Minnesota State Fair DAS install requires an unprecedented amount of planning and governing body pre-approvals before ground-breaking can even take place.

 - With a hybrid indoor/outdoor DAS comes certain environmental challenges that can affect the performance of data delivery.